giantswarm/docs/src/content/ui-api/kubectl-gs/login.md

 The following flags are related to creating **client certificates** for workload cluster access:

 - `--workload-cluster` - If present, `kubectl gs` will set up a kubectl context to work with a workload cluster via client certificate creation.
 - `--organization` - The organization that the workload cluster belongs to.
-Only required if the current user has access to multiple workload clusters with the same name in the same management cluster.
+Only required if the current user has access to multiple workload clusters with the same name in the same Management Cluster.
 Can also be applied if the user does not have permission to list organizations.
 - `--certificate-group` - The RBAC group name to be encoded into the X.509 field "O".
 It can be specified multiple times in order to set multiple groups at once.
 - `--certificate-ttl` - How long the client certificate should live for.
 When creating client certificates, we recommend using short expiration periods.
 Valid time units are "s" (second), "m" (minute), "h" (hour).

 In addition, there is one flag **only relevant to Giant Swarm staff**:

-- `--cluster-admin` - This flag enables the use of a Giant Swarm identity provider instead of the customer's one when authenticating for the management cluster.
+- `--cluster-admin` - This flag enables the use of a Giant Swarm identity provider instead of the customer's one when authenticating for the Management Cluster.

 ## Examples

-### Management cluster
+### Management Cluster

 To set up a context initially, you'll have to use either the web UI URL as an argument ...